matwilso/matwilso.github.io/_posts/gpt-sim.md

 In terms of optimization processes, if evolution of humans worked, deep learning of neural networks should definitely work.
 Evolution puts a certain type of optimization pressure on organisms to survive and reproduce.
-These AI training processes are putting what seems to be an equally powerful optimization pressure on the neural networks to accurately predict the future (next word).
+These AI training processes are putting what seems to be an equally capable optimization pressure on the neural networks to accurately predict the future (next word).
 Evolution turned out in the specific case of homo sapiens to squeeze human-level intelligence out of this by chance, over billions of years.
-I don't see any obvious irreparable reason that these AI training processes can't do something equally impressive using a different objective.
+I see no obvious, irreparable reason that these AI training processes can't do something equally impressive using a different objective and pressure, given enough effort and time (much less than billions of years).
-In fact, it seems more straight-to-the-point in the AI training case;
+And it seems more straight-to-the-point in the AI training case;
 predicting the future probably puts a more direct pressure on intelligence capabilities.
 Plus AI training benefits by bootstrapping from human artefacts and ingenuity.